ibm-cloud-docs/databases-for-mongodb-gen2/howto-provisioning.md

 Select the platform for your deployment.

-- **Gen 1** – {{site.data.keyword.ibm}}’s original platform, available across all IBM Cloud data centers.
+- **Gen 1** – {{site.data.keyword.cloud}}’s original platform, available across all IBM Cloud data centers.
 - **Gen 2** – {{site.data.keyword.cloud}}'s latest platform, based on a highly secure software-defined networking architecture.
 Gen 2 is optimized for cloud-native applications and currently available only in Montreal.

-For more details, see [Gen 1 and Gen 2 platforms](/docs/databases-for-mongodb?topic=databases-for-mongodb-platforms&interface=ui). (--fix with right url)
+For more details, see [Overview of Gen 1 (Classic) and Gen 2 (VPC)](/docs-draft/cloud-databases-gen2?topic=cloud-databases-gen2-overview-gen1-gen2&interface=ui).

 ### Hosting model
 {: #hosting_model}
 {: ui}

 On Gen 2, the only available hosting model is **Isolated**, which is a secure single-tenant offering for complex, highly-performant enterprise workloads.
-For more information, see [Isolated compute](add link).
+For more information, see [Isolated Compute](/docs-draft/cloud-databases-gen2?topic=cloud-databases-gen2-isolated-compute&interface=ui).

 ### Resource allocation
 {: #resource_allocation}
 {: ui}

 Choose the initial host size and disk configuration for your deployment.
-Each GB of disk provides 10 IOPS(--confirm).
 Host size and disk allocation apply per instance member.

 - **Host size:** Select from available configurations of vCPU and RAM to match your workload needs.
 - **Disk:** Configure the initial disk size for your deployment.
 Use the slider to set disk capacity.
 Disk size determines the IOPS allocation.
+Each GB of disk provides 5 IOPS.

 Disk size can be increased after provisioning but cannot be decreased to prevent data loss.
 {: note}